PROGRAM

 Meet the Regulator – One-on-One Meeting Application Form

 Thank you for your interest in the Meet the Regulator program at Canadian Waterpower Week.
-This initiative provides 20-minute, pre-scheduled meetings with key regulatory agencies, including the Impact Assessment Agency of Canada (IAAC).
+This initiative provides 20-minute, pre-scheduled meetings with key regulatory agencies, including the Impact Assessment Agency of Canada (IAAC) and Fisheries and Oceans Canada (DFO).
 Please complete the form below to express your interest.
 Space is limited, and meetings will be confirmed in advance of the event.

 Submitting the form does not guarantee a meeting.
+Meetings will be confirmed on a first-come, first-served basis, pending subject approval.
+The application form will remain open until all slots are filled.
 Confirmed meeting times will be communicated in advance of the event.

 Applications may also be submitted by email to conference@waterpowercanada.ca .